 Omega-3s – Help maintain the lipid (oil) layer of your tear film.
 Our doctors can recommend the exact amount necessary for your condition

-Warm Compresses – Heat liquifies the oil in your tear glands in order to improve tear flow.
+Warm Compresses – Heat liquefies the oil in your tear glands in order to improve tear flow.
 It’s like a “spa” treatment at home!
 We have Oasis Rest & Relief Masks available.

 Lid Hygiene – Special cleansers can help keep meibomian glands clear such as Oasis Lid & Lash.

-Punctal Occlusion – This painless, in-office procedure helps increase the volume of tears on your eyes
+Punctal Occlusion – This painless, in-office procedure helps increase the volume of tears in your eyes

 If you suffer from dry eye symptoms, make an appointment now with one of our optometric physicians.
 Relief from dry eye can make a world of difference in your day-to-day quality of life!